 Swing Bed or Certified Skilled Nursing is a level of care that provides patients with skilled nursing services or skilled rehabilitation services.
-Both levels of care are performed under the supervision of a registered nurse, and a licensed physical, occupational, or speech therapist.
+Both levels of care are performed under the supervision of a registered nurse, and a licensed physical, occupational, respiratory, or speech therapist.
 Daily skilled services are provided on an inpatient basis.

 Our Swing Bed program is certified in accordance with federal, state, and local regulations.
 Patients may only be admitted through a recommendation from their attending physician.

 The goal of the program is to provide a therapeutic atmosphere that assists patients with self-care and helps them with independent functioning.

 Why use Swing Bed care?

 Swing Bed offers patients, family members, and care providers a unique opportunity to enhance and strengthen the healing process.
 Patients often come back to TCHS from other facilities to utilize the Swing Bed Program to receive follow-up care from our medical team in a comfortable and familiar setting that is also close to family and friends.

 • Swing Beds allow family and friends to be closely involved in the rehabilitative process and recovery periods.